nasa/fprime/docs/Design/numerical-types.md

 | PlatformIntType         | PLATFORM_INT_TYPE_DEFINED          | int              | PRI_PlatformIntType   | Deprecated (see note)       |
 | PlatformUIntType        | PLATFORM_UINT_TYPE_DEFINED         | unsigned int     | PRI_PlatformUIntType  | Deprecated (see note)       |

-A complete definition of a type as a platform should supply within `StandardTypes.hpp` is shown below.
+A complete definition of a type as a platform should supply within `PlatformTypes.hpp` is shown below.
 Notice the type is defined along with a compiler directive announcing it is defined, and a format specifier.

 ```c++